 - 1 cup shredded carrots

-- For the sesame ginger sauce, whisk together the lime juice, soy sauce, rice vinegar, sesame oil, tahini, ginger, garlic, red pepper flakes, salt and pepper in a small bowl.
-Stir into the soba noodles.
+- To make the dressing, whisk the ginger, garlic, tahini, lime juice, soy sauce, salt and pepper in a small bowl.

-- Then fold the cabbage, carrots, red peppers, scallions, cilantro and sesame seeds into the noodles.
+- Fold in the cabbage, carrots, red peppers, scallions, cilantro and sesame seeds.